 First-century culture was also strongly hierarchical.
 The husband/master exercised almost absolute authority over subordinate members of the family: wives, children, slaves.
 The submission of wives to husbands was a standard feature of first-century culture, both pagan and Jewish.
 Silence was considered an important virtue for women.
-Roman law gave husbands “binding authority” over wives and daughters.
-The Greek writer Plutarch stated that it is proper for a man to rule his wife.
+Roman law gave husbands “binding authority” over wives and daughters.14 The Greek writer Plutarch stated that it is proper for a man to rule his wife.
 The Jewish writer Philo suggested that a wife’s duty to her husband is like that of a slave.
 In Judaism, laws of inheritance, betrothal and divorce were to the advantage of the male.
 There was general agreement among both pagans and Jews that the domestic sphere was the proper place for women, rather than public places.
-The primary duties of Jewish women were domestic: “grinding flour, baking bread, washing clothes, breast-feeding the children for eighteen to twenty-four months, making the beds, working with wool, and washing her husband’s face, hands, and feet.”13 Women were also skilled in crafts that could be sold in shops that were attached to the house or could be sold in the market.
+The primary duties of Jewish women were domestic: “grinding flour, baking bread, washing clothes, breast-feeding the children for eighteen to twenty-four months, making the beds, working with wool, preparing her husband’s cup, and washing his face, hands, and feet.”15 Women were also skilled in crafts that could be sold in shops that were attached to the house or could be sold in the market.